Skip to content

 Penalties

-Article 253 refers to the penalties for fraud: those of Article 249 (prison of 6 months to 3 years) or Article 250 (1 to 6 years) depending on the amount and circumstances.
-If what is appropriated does not exceed 400 euros, it is a minor offence punishable by a fine.
+Article 253 refers to the penalties for fraud: those of Article 248 CP (prison of 6 months to 3 years) or, where the aggravating circumstances apply, those of Article 250 CP (1 to 6 years in prison and a fine of 6 to 12 months), depending on the amount and the circumstances.
+If what is appropriated does not exceed 400 euros, Art.
+253.2 CP imposes a fine of 1 to 3 months.

 A delay in returning is not always a crime